Cretornis: Discovery and naming

-The fossils were discovered in 1880 by workers at a quarry in Zářecká Lhota near the town of Choceň, who were getting gravel to repair a local road.
+The fossils were discovered in 1880 by workers at a sandstone quarry in Zářecká Lhota near the town of Choceň, who were getting gravel to repair a local road.
 A certain Mrs. Tomková, a croupier from Choceň, then alerted František Hlaváč, a Choceň pharmacist and fossil collector, to the find.
 He recognised exceptionality of that one, secured the rest of the fossils and then sent them to naturalist Professor Antonín Frič in Prague.
-In 1881, Antonín Frič identified it as a pterosaur and named it as the type species Cretornis Hlaváči.
+In 1881, Frič identified it as a prehistoric toothed bird the size of a recent swan and named it as the type species Cretornis Hlaváči.
 The generic name is derived from Latin creta, "chalk", in reference to the Cretaceous, and Greek ὄρνις, ornis, "bird", as Frič originally thought that the fossil bones belonged to some kind of ancient toothed bird (similar to the genus Ichthyornis).
 The specific name honors Hlaváč.

-Today, the holotype of this pterosaur are stored in the National Museum in Prague.
-There is also unconfirmed information that similar bones (perhaps also pterosaur bones) were found in other places around the quarry before this discovery, but later they were apparently lost.
+Today, the holotype fossils of this pterosaur are stored in the National Museum in Prague.
+There is also unconfirmed information that similar bones (perhaps also pterosaur bones) were found in other places around the quarry before and during this discovery, but later they were apparently lost.

 Afterwards it was realized that the find represented some pterosaur.
 The name was incorrectly emended by Richard Lydekker into Ornithochirus hlavatschi Fritsch 1881, in 1888.
 As scientific species names are not allowed to contain diacritical signs, the specific name had to be transcribed.
 Lydekker chose to write it as if it, and Frič himself, were German, as Bohemia at the time was under a strong German cultural influence.
 Frič, an ethnic Czech, in 1905 ultimately used the correct transcription Ornithocheirus hlavaci.

 Since 1905, the taxon was typically considered a nomen dubium.
-In 2010 however, Alexandr Averianov concluded that it should be possible to determine unique traits.
-In 2015 he published a new description, concluding that Cretornis was a valid taxon.
+In 2010 however, Russian paleontologist Alexandr Averianov concluded that it should be possible to determine unique traits.
+In 2015 he and Czech paleontologist Boris Ekrt published a new description, concluding that Cretornis was a valid taxon.

 Cretornis is known from the holotype, presently preserved in the collection of the Národní muzeum (National Museum) in Prague as "Object 10".
 It was found in what Frič called the Mittlere Iserschichten, today known as the Jizera Formation, dating from the Turonian.
 It is a partial skeleton lacking the skull.
 It contains a complete humerus (upper arm bone), an ulna, radius, wrist and two phalanges of the wing finger.